 As your eCommerce store grows, keeping up with order fulfillment becomes increasingly difficult.
-Brands reach a point where to keep up with demand, they have to decide from:
+Brands reach a point where to keep up with demand, they have to decide whether to:

-- Hiring more, specialized logistics personnel to handle the increasing demand.
+- Hire more, specialized logistics personnel to handle the increasing demand.

-- Hiring less experienced staff and training them up.
+- Hire less experienced staff and train them up.

-- Working with a third-party logistics provider (3PL)
+- Work with a third-party logistics provider (3PL).

 Initially, many businesses shy away from option (3) because of the significant upfront costs.
 However, in the long run, the third option cuts back your expenses and optimizes your fulfillment process.